DmitriySh/time-hz-executor/README.md

 =======

 My pet project.
-This is a prototype of multithread service executes incoming tasks by schedule time.
+This is a prototype of multithreaded service executes incoming tasks on a schedule time.